openvinotoolkit/training_extensions/pytorch_toolkit/nncf/docs/Configuration.md

             "algorithm": "rb_sparsity", // Compression algorithm name
             "params": {
                 // A type of scheduler that is used to increase the sparsity rate from `sparsity_init` to `sparsity_target`.
-                // By default it is `exponential` for RB algo, and `polynomial` - for Magnitude one.
+                // By default it is `exponential` for the RB algorithm and `polynomial` for Magnitude one.
                 "schedule": "exponential",
-                "sparsity_init": 0.01, // Inital sparsity ratio, e.g. value "0.1" means that the method sets 10% of zero weights as a target after the training process starts
+                "sparsity_init": 0.01, // Initial sparsity ratio, for example value "0.1" means that the method sets 10% of zero weights as a target after the training process starts
-                "sparsity_target": 0.52, // Desired sparsity ratio, e.g. value "0.5" means that the method will schedule the training so that to get 50% of zero weights in the end
+                "sparsity_target": 0.52, // Desired sparsity ratio, for example value "0.5" means that the method schedules the training to get 50% of zero weights in the end
-                "sparsity_steps": 5, // Number of epochs at which sparsity ratio will be increased from "sparsity_init" value up to "sparsity_target" value
+                "sparsity_steps": 5, // Number of epochs at which sparsity ratio is increased from "sparsity_init" value up to "sparsity_target" value
                 "sparsity_training_steps": 10 // Overall number of epochs that are used to train sparsity mask },
             "ignored_scopes": ["MobileNetV2/Sequential[features]/Sequential[0]/Conv2d[0]"] // Layers or blocks that are excluded from compression